sorcererofcoding1212/payzap/README.md

   Users can send, receive, and request money with real-time updates.

 - **On-Ramp & Off-Ramp Transactions**
-  A dedicated bank microservice simulates deposits and withdrawals to and from external accounts.
+  A dedicated bank service simulates deposits and withdrawals to and from external accounts.

 - **Real-Time Transfers & Requests**